Topcoder Open: Marathon Match (MM)

 This was officially called Marathon from 2007 to 2022.
 It followed the format of regular MM competitions: 1–2 weeks for online competitions or 1 day during on-site competitions.
 Competitors were provided with the same algorithmic or data science problem, which was judged objectively with a live leaderboard which was visible to everyone.
-Each competitor could submit multiple times with no penalties, with the goal to submit a code that scores the maximal possible amount of scores on that problem.
+Each competitor could submit multiple times with no penalties, with the goal to submit code that scores the maximal possible amount of scores on that problem.
 During the competition, the leaderboard was generated based on submissions testing against a limited number of test cases, and, after the contest, the final results were determined with testing against a larger test dataset.